abeychain/documents/Whitepaper/Abey-Whitepaper.md

 on the max concurrent requests.
 This severely limits the Transactions Per Second from the consensus, by design.
 Engineering should not be a bottleneck to what could be achievable alternatively.
 Therefore, we choose to stick to EVM design, although a bit modified for our purpose.

-2. **ABEY Chain Virtual Machine (AVM**).
+2. **Abey Chain Virtual Machine (AVM**).
 A typical example in this space would be that of the Ethereum Virtual Machine (EVM)20, which tries to follow total determinism, is completely optimized and is as simple as it gets, to make incentivization a simple step to calculate.
 It also supports various features like off-stack storage of memory, contract delegation and invocation value storage.

    We would reuse the EVM specifications for the SnailChain, but add a new specification for AVM in the next version of this Yellow Paper, after careful consideration of the design rationale similar to EVM, deriving the stack-based architecture utilizing the Keccak-256 hashing technique and the Elliptic-curve cryptography (ECC) approach.

-The ABEYCHAIN infrastructure will utilize a combination of EVM and another EVM-like bytecode execution platform for launching smart contracts.
+The AbeyCHAIN infrastructure will utilize a combination of EVM and another EVM-like bytecode execution platform for launching smart contracts.
 We choose to use one VM for PBFT, embedded within each full node, so they could manage invocation calls on per-need basis.

 The AVM backs the DailyBFT powered chains, which interact with the following components: